Alec MacDonald: Playing career

 MacDonald played 12 games for Melbourne in the 2023 NRL season as the club finished third on the table.

 In July 2024, MacDonald signed a contract extension with the Melbourne outfit, keeping him at the club until the end of the 2028 season.

 MacDonald played a total of 22 matches for Melbourne in the 2024 NRL season.
 He played in Melbourne's 2024 NRL Grand Final loss against Penrith from the interchange bench.

 MacDonald played 20 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.

+MacDonald played 19 matches for Melbourne in the 2026 NRL season as the club finished 10th on the table, missing the finals for the first time since 2002.